-Indicates a hazardous situation or action that, if not avoided, could result in death or serious injury.
+Indicates a hazardous situation or action which, if not avoided, could result in death or serious injury.

-A CAUTION!
+▲ CAUTION!

-Indicates a hazardous situation or action that, if not avoided, could result in minor or moderate injury.
+Indicates a hazardous situation or action which, if not avoided, could result in minor or moderate injury.

-NOTE: Notes provide additional information important to a procedure or component.
+NOTE: Notes contain additional information important to a procedure and will be found within the regular text body of this manual.

-These safety warnings cannot eliminate the hazards they indicate.
-Observing safety precautions and strict compliance with the special instructions while performing the action or service are essential to preventing accidents.
+These safety warnings cannot eliminate the hazards that they indicate.
+Common sense and strict compliance with the special instructions while performing the action or service are essential to preventing accidents.

-Four commonly used safety symbols accompany DANGER, WARNING, and CAUTION boxes and the type of information each indicates:
+Four commonly used safety symbols accompany the DANGER, WARNING and CAUTION blocks.
+The type of information each indicates is as follows:

-This symbol points out important safety information that, if not followed, could endanger personnel and/or property.
+This symbol points out important safety information that, if not followed, could endanger personal safety and/or property of others.